Kasha/Coffeshop-HTML5-jQuery-Mobile-Tutorial/README.md

 # How to make an application for Coffeeshop framework using jQuerymobile, HTML5, PHP and Osgibroker

+Each step of this tutorial is separated in different directory.

 ## Step 1: Creating a HTML5 page with basic jquery functionalities

+### Objective:
-The goal of this step is to to crate a simple HTML5 page and enable users to change the background color of the Body element by calling a javascript function.
+1. create a simple HTML5 page and enable users to change the background color of the Body element by calling a javascript function

-For that I start by creating a simple HTML page with basic HTML elements of HTML, HEAD and BODY.
+I start by creating a simple HTML page with basic HTML elements of HTML, HEAD and BODY.
 I created the index.html page inside the large folder.
 The code for this step is as follow:

 ```html
 <!DOCTYPE html>